 - Any prohibited items found in pupils' possession will be confiscated.
-These items will not be returned to pupils. - We will also confiscate any item which is harmful or detrimental to school discipline.
+These items will not be returned to pupils. - We will also confiscate any item which is harmful or detrimental to school discipline and or safeguarding standards, this includes mobile phones (or devices with 4G/mobile data).
 These items will be returned to pupils after discussion with senior leaders and parents, if appropriate. - Searching and screening pupils is conducted in line with the DfE's latest guidance on searching, screening and confiscation.